 Gross profit from equipment sales.
-The gross profit from equipment sales for the cellular segment in 2017 was NIS 120 million (US\$ 35 million), compared with NIS 133 million in 2016, a decrease of 10%.
-This decrease mainly reflected both the decrease in the volume of equipment sales, as described above, partially offset by a small increase in profit margins from sales.
+The gross profit from equipment sales for the cellular segment in 2018 was NIS 134 million (US\$ 36 million), compared with NIS 120 million in 2017, an increase of 12%.
+This increase mainly reflected the increase in the volume of equipment sales, as described above, in addition to a small increase in profit margins from sales due to a change in the product mix.
 See also "Item 5D.2 Outlook".

 Cost of service revenues.
-The cost of service revenues for the cellular segment (excluding inter-segment costs) decreased by 11% from NIS 1,659 million in 2016 to NIS 1,470 million (US\$ 424 million) in 2017.
-This decrease mainly reflected decreases in operating lease, rent and overhead expenses and in cellular network and cable maintenance expenses, largely reflecting the impact of the network sharing agreement with HOT Mobile, as well as a decrease in expenses related to lower payments to transmission, communication and content providers.
-The early adoption of IFRS 15 in 2017 did not have any impact on the cost of service revenues for the cellular segment.
+The cost of service revenues for the cellular segment (excluding inter-segment costs) decreased by 2% from NIS 1,470 million in 2017 to NIS 1,435 million (US\$ 383 million) in 2018.
+This decrease mainly reflected a decrease in depreciation and amortization expenses related to the cellular network, which was partially offset by an increase in the amortization expenses of rights of use.
 See also note 22 to our consolidated financial statements.

-Selling, marketing, general and administrative expenses.
-Selling, marketing, general and administrative expenses for the cellular segment in 2017 amounted to NIS 367 million (US\$ 106 million).
-Without the impact of the early adoption of IFRS 15 in 2017, selling, marketing, general and administrative expenses for the cellular segment would have been NIS 420 million, a decrease of 26% from NIS 571 million in 2016.
-The decrease mainly reflected decreases in payroll and related expenses, in bad debts and allowance for doubtful accounts expenses, which was principally due to the impact of the tightening of the Company's customer credit policy for handset sales, and in advertising and marketing expenses related, in part, to the marketing activities related to the rebranding of the Company in 2016.
+Selling, marketing, general and administrative expenses and credit losses.
+Selling, marketing, general and administrative expenses and credit losses for the cellular segment in 2018 amounted to NIS 343 million (US\$ 92 million), a decrease of 7% from NIS 367 million in 2017.
+The decrease mainly reflected decreases in three expense items: (1) in credit losses which was principally due to the impact of the tightening of the Company's customer credit policy for handset sales since 2017; (2) in advertising and marketing expenses; and (3) in payroll and related expenses.
 See also note 2(n) and note 22 to our consolidated financial statements.

 Total operating expenses ("OPEX").
-Total operating expenses for the cellular segment totaled NIS 1,525 million (US\$ 440 million) in 2017.
-Without the impact of the early adoption of IFRS 15 in 2017, total operating expenses for the cellular segment would have been NIS 1,589 million, a decrease of 18% or NIS 339 million from 2016.
+Total operating expenses for the cellular segment totaled NIS 1,476 million (US\$ 394 million) in 2018, a decrease of 3% or NIS 49 million from 2017.
 See also note 22 to our consolidated financial statements.
-Including depreciation and amortization expenses and other expenses (mainly amortization of employee share based compensation), total operating expenses totaled NIS 1,991 million.
-Without the impact of the early adoption of IFRS 15 in 2017, total operating expenses for the cellular segment including depreciation and amortization expenses and other expenses (mainly amortization of employee share based compensation) would have been NIS 2,044 million, a decrease of 16% compared with 2016.
+Including depreciation and amortization expenses and other expenses (mainly amortization of employee share based compensation), total operating expenses totaled NIS 1,932 million, a decrease of 3% compared with 2017.

 Income with respect to settlement with Orange.
-In 2017, the Company recorded income with respect to the settlement agreement of the Orange brand agreement in an amount of NIS 108 million (US\$ 31 million) compared with NIS 217 million recorded in 2016.
+In 2017, the Company recorded income with respect to the settlement agreement of the Orange brand agreement in an amount of NIS 108 million.
+No income was recorded in 2018, and none will be recorded for future periods, with respect to the settlement agreement.
 As set forth in the settlement agreement, the advance payments received from Orange were recognized and reconciled evenly on a quarterly basis over a period until the second quarter of 2017, against contingent marketing, sales, customer services and other expenses that were incurred over this period.
 See also "Item 5A.1c Settlement Agreement with Orange Brand Services Ltd." above and note 18 to our consolidated financial statements.

 Operating profit.
-Overall, operating profit for the cellular segment in 2017 was NIS 244 million (US\$ 70 million).
-Without the impact of the early adoption of IFRS 15 in 2017, operating profit for the cellular segment would have been NIS 192 million, an increase of 182% compared with NIS 68 million in 2016, reflecting the impact of the reduction in total operating expenses which was partially offset by the decreases in service revenues, in income with respect to settlement with Orange and in gross profits from cellular segment equipment sales.
+Overall, operating profit for the cellular segment in 2018 was NIS 68 million (US\$ 18 million), a decrease of 72% compared with NIS 244 million in 2017, reflecting the impact of the decreases in service revenues and in income with respect to the settlement agreement with Orange, which was partially offset by the reduction in total operating expenses, and the increase in gross profits from cellular segment equipment sales.

 Adjusted EBITDA.
-Adjusted EBITDA for the cellular segment was NIS 710 million (US\$ 205 million) in 2017.
-Without the impact of the early adoption of IFRS 15 in 2017, Adjusted EBITDA for the cellular segment would have been NIS 647 million, an increase of 15% from NIS 562 million in 2016, for the same reasons as the increase in operating profit.
-As a percentage of total cellular revenues, Adjusted EBITDA for the cellular segment in 2017 was 27%.
-Without the impact of the early adoption of IFRS 15 in 2017, Adjusted EBITDA for the cellular segment as a percentage of total cellular revenues would have been 25% compared with 20% in 2016.
+Adjusted EBITDA for the cellular segment was NIS 524 million (US\$ 140 million) in 2018, a decrease of 26% from NIS 710 million in 2017, for the same reasons as the decrease in operating profit.
+As a percentage of total cellular revenues, Adjusted EBITDA for the cellular segment in 2018 was 21% compared with 27% in 2017.